Modal Logic 2024/2025 (official course code 569070)

 Week 16

-(June 5 -- 9) Guest lectures by Mojtaba Mojtahedi.
+(June 5 -- 9) Guest lectures by Mojtaba Mojtahedi on the admissible rules of GL.
+Mojtaba made notes.

 FINAL EXAM: Tuesday, June 10, 11--13.
 Seminari de Filosofia (l'aula seminari Núria Folch que està situat entre l'aula 403 i una de les entrades a l'aula Magna).